AgentJ08/ioChat/README.md

 # ioChat
-An Omegle clone, to talk with strangers, anonymously.
+An Omegle clone, to talk with strangers, anonymously, using socket.io